 When using a VPN, the application on the client device (e.g. PC or Mac) establishes a secure connection and creates a tunnel between the device and the corporate network.

-Pros and Cons of VPN vs RDS vs VDI
+Pros and Cons of Remote Access Software

 There are pros and cons to each of these setups, but here are the main things to consider when making your choice:

 A VPN is generally the lowest cost solution.
 Minimal hardware is required and users can usually keep their existing devices.